tylergross97/pdx_somatic_variant_calling/README.md

 There are many intermediate files generated that will be placed in the results directory you specify in your nextflow.config file.
 The main files we are interested in are the annotated [.vcf](https://gatk.broadinstitute.org/hc/en-us/articles/360035531692-VCF-Variant-Call-Format) and [.maf](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) files, saved to the ./results/mutect2/directory.
 We are particularly interested in the filtered and annotated files.
 These can be loaded into an R markdown file for analysis with maftools, see [below](#optional-downstream-analyses).

-If you are looking to analyze the level of contamination of your original samples, you will need to access the files outputted from bamcmp in the ./results/bamcmp directory
+If you are looking to analyze the level of contamination of your original samples, you will need to access the .txt files for each sample outputted from bamcmp in the ./results/bamcmp directory

 ## Downstream analyses